tomvothecoder/python-template-repo/README.rst

   automatically separated into sections and by type.
 - `flake8`_ - A Python linter that checks Python code for style and syntax errors, and for enforcing a style guide with `PEP (Python Enhancement Proposals)`_.
-- `mypy`_ - A static type checker for Python.
+- `mypy`_ (enable in ``pre-commit-config.yaml``) - A static type checker for Python.
   "Type  checkers help ensure that you’re using variables and functions in your code correctly.
-With mypy, add type hints (PEP
-  484) to your Python programs, and mypy will warn you when you use those types incorrectly."
+With mypy, add type hints (PEP 484) to your Python programs, and mypy will warn you when you use those types incorrectly."

 .. _pre-commit: https://pre-commit.com/
 .. _black: https://black.readthedocs.io/en/stable/